NethServer/ns8-core/docs/modules/agent.md

 ## Agent commands

 During the action execution, action steps can talk to the agent using a simple protocol.
-It is possible to set/unset environment variables, dump the environment to a well known file, etc.
+For instance, it is possible to set/unset environment variables that are persisted under the `AGENT_STATE_DIR`.

 See all [available action commands](https://github.com/NethServer/ns8-core/blob/main/core/agent/README.md#action-commands).